 - The social and political history of Austria and the GDR, including post-1945 and 1990 memory studies;

-- The relationship of literature and history in the experience of exile and literature biography;
+- The relationship of literature and history in the experience of exile;

 Staff are also active in interdisciplinary research at school and faculty level, focusing on themes and approaches such as conflict and culture, identity formation, Weimar culture, comparative literature and translation.
 Several of our postgraduates are co-supervised by colleagues from other departments, where this is desirable.

-The department has had success recently in obtaining external funding for postgraduate studies, post-doctoral fellows and research grants from the Arts and Humanities Research Council, the Leverhulme Trust and the Humboldt Foundation, among others.
+The department has had success recently in obtaining external funding for postgraduate studies, post-doctoral fellows and research grants from the Arts and Humanities Research Council (AHRC), the Leverhulme Trust and the Humboldt Foundation, among others.

 The department's collaborative research in linguistics and East German studies was recently supported by AHRC-funded networks for work in 'History and Language, Linguists and Historians' (2008-10) and 'After the Wall: Reconstructing and Representing the GDR' (2009-11).
 Our commitment to literary studies has been recognised with AHRC awards to study Arthur Schnitzler (2014-17) and work on the British Library's collection of Stefan Zweig's work (2014-17).
 Post-doctoral fellows have been researching a range of topics on German comparative literature, historical sociolinguistics and East German history.